 Both exams are offered twice yearly: in August at the start of the Fall Semester and in January at the start of the Winter Semester.
 Eligible candidates may attempt one or both examinations in any semester.
 Both examinations must be attempted at least once during the first three semesters of graduate study.
 Failure to attempt the examination within the above time period will result in disqualification for Ph.D. candidacy.

-To help with preparation for the Qualifying exam, two graduate courses will be offered every Fall Semester: 8210 (Basic Algebra) and 8220 (Basic Analysis).
-Students are strongly urged to attempt the qualifying exams at the first opportunity in January following the completion of 8210 and 8220.
+To help with preparation for the Qualifying exam, two graduate courses will be offered every year: 8210 (Basic Algebra) in the Fall and 8220 (Basic Analysis) in the spring.
+Math 8220 is a 6 hour class.
+Students are strongly urged to attempt the qualifying exams at the first opportunity following the completion of 8210 and 8220.

 Eligibility: Students with a master’s degree in mathematics will be allowed two academic years from admission to the graduate program to pass both components.
 Students without a master’s degree in mathematics will be allowed three years from admission to the graduate program to pass both components.
 Exceptions can be made with the recommendation of the Director of Graduate Studies and the approval of a majority of the Doctoral Faculty.
 For purposes of eligibility, an exam is considered to be part of the semester immediately following it.